 Since interleukins have such a pivotal role in the mediation of the physiological response to infection and also contribute significantly to the functional changes that accompany a particular disease or disorder, it has become evident that they represent a group of proteins with potential importance as therapeutic targets.

-Their profound linkage to host defence and disease-causing mechanisms through modulation of inflammatory and immune responses has proven them ideal for developing novel therapies involving either ILs themselves or their antagonists especially in the range of malignant, infectious and inflammatory diseases.
+Their profound linkage to host defense and disease-causing mechanisms through modulation of inflammatory and immune responses has proven them ideal for developing novel therapies involving either ILs themselves or their antagonists, especially in the range of malignant, infectious and inflammatory diseases.

-Another advantage is the relatively simple MOA where these proteins bind to specific receptors which triggers a reaction, offering a multitude of therapeutic possibilities to act on either the interleukin or receptor in a antagonistic or agonistic manner.
+Another advantage is the relatively simple MOA, where these proteins bind to specific receptors, triggering a reaction, offering a multitude of therapeutic possibilities to act on either the interleukin or receptor in an antagonistic or agonistic manner.

 The introduction of recombinant technology has made many of these molecules available in large quantities and has brought up the possibility of large-scale testing for therapeutic potential.
 Several interleukins and inhibitory molecules have been evaluated for clinical efficacy and safety in clinical studies, and the clinical application of these new biotherapeutic agents has already resulted in some successful treatments;